hardikforall/MinimaCSS/README.md

 - Forms: Simple form elements for quick integration.
 - Utilities: Handy utility classes for spacing, visibility, backgrounds, text colors, and more.
 - Responsive: Built with a mobile-first approach.
+- Dark Mode : Dark mode Included by default
+- Size : Less than 10 kB minified and gzipped

 ### Examples 📚